ilanlal/ss-json-editor/docs/HELP.md

 # Help and Support

-This is a simple markdown file that will be used to provide help and support to Google Sheets™️ users who are using this add-on.
+This is a simple markdown file that will be used to provide help and support, to Google Sheets™️ users who are using this add-on.

 ## Quick start